vinc/moros/doc/manual.md

     > date
     2001-01-01 00:00:00 +0000

-You can update the real time clock (RTC) by writing the correct time to its device file:
+You can update the real time clock by writing the correct time to its device
+file:

     > print "2023-03-21 10:00:00" => /dev/rtc